PeteyChan/SimpleECS/README.md

 ## Entities
 To create an entity use new with the components as parameters.
-Components can be any class or struct except entity.
+Components can be anything that can be put into an array.
 Components are stored as their GetType().
 ```C#
 var entity = new Entity("my entity", 3, 5f);    // creates a new entity with components